microsoft/shadow-realignment-mia/README.md

 bash scripts/table1_train_controlled_randomness.sh configs/purchase100/controlled_randomness/mlp_small_dropout.ini
 ```

-The results of this experiment will be saved in `experiments/purchase100/controlled_randomness/generic-mlp-dropout_600,512,256,128,100/dsize-20000` of size 92M.
+The results of this experiment will be saved in `experiments/purchase100/controlled_randomness/generic-mlp-dropout_600,512,256,128,100/dsize-20000` and the estimated storage required is 92M.

 ####  (OPTIONAL) Experiment 6: Causes of misalignment on CIFAR10 using different training set sizes (Table 11 and Figure 6)
 Table 11 reports the weight misalignment metric (WMS) computed on CNN models trained on varying number of samples of CIFAR10: 12500 (taken from Experiment 1), 25000, and 50000.
 We provide instructions for obtaining the last two:

 ```
 bash scripts/train_controlled_randomness.sh configs/cifar10/cnn-large.sh 25000
 ```

+The results of this experiment will be saved in `experiments/cifar10/controlled_randomness/cnn-large/dsize-25000` and the estimated storage required is 60M.

 Setting the second argument to 0 amounts to using the entire dataset (here, 50000 records).
 ```
 bash scripts/train_controlled_randomness.sh configs/cifar10/cnn-large.sh 0
 ```

+The results of this experiment will be saved in `experiments/cifar10/controlled_randomness/cnn-large/dsize-50000` and the estimated storage required is 78M.

 Once the models are trained, you can use commands similar to the ones provided in Experiment 1 to compute the WMS.
 In this case, it suffices to append `--experiment=compute_metrics` to every command in `./scripts/train_controlled_randomness.sh`.